Skip to main content

 • “And not only is the price point terrific, there's also no evil overlord megacorporation forcing nonsense microtransactions!”

-• “Ever wonder why an indie game has had so many YouTube ads pushing for it, Funko Pops at EB Games on release date, a song made by Caravan Palace (I'm sure any indie game can't get that deal and front that much cash), along with countless positive reviews for a beyond mediocre game that brings nothing new to the table?”
+• “Ever wonder why an indie game has had so much YouTube ads pushing for it, Funko Pops at EB Games on release date, a song made by Caravan Palace (I'm sure any indie game can get that deal and front that much cash) along with countless positive reviews for a beyond mediocre game that brings nothing new to the table and feels like an early 2005 game.”

 Skip Game Offers